Live Hedge Calculator

 - Your original bet creates the base position

-- A live hedge adjusts the guaranteed floor upward
+- A live hedge adjusts the calculated floor upward

 - A second live hedge adjusts it further

-This is how professional sports traders "trade out" positions for guaranteed returns.
+This is how professional sports traders "trade out" positions for calculated returns.

 Tips for Smart Hedging